 We Suffer So That Others May Be Saved

 Paul wrote: “I am chained like a criminal.
 But God’s word is not chained.
-Therefore I endure everything for the sake of the elect, that they too may obtain the salvation that is in Christ Jesus, with eternal glory.”5 Paul committed no crime, but he was imprisoned for preaching God’s good news.
+Therefore I endure everything for the sake of God’s chosen ones, that they too may obtain the salvation that is in Christ Jesus, with eternal glory.”5 Paul committed no crime, but he was imprisoned for preaching God’s good news.
 People found that offensive and considered him a troublemaker because he rocked their boat.
 While in prison, Paul wrote some of his letters that we have now in the New Testament and billions of people have come to faith in Christ and grown in Christ because of those letters over the past 2,000 years.
 From prison, Paul also coached others to reach unsaved people who he was not able to teach in person.

-A Challenge for Us
+The Challenge for Us

 Do you have physical, mental, emotional, spiritual troubles, dear ones?
 I bet that most of you do.
 If not, you probably will in the future.
 The Lord doesn’t spare us from trials.
-But Christ does help us look past our difficulties to the joy that lies ahead for Jesus’ followers and to persevere in following Him.7 Our present sufferings are not worth comparing with the glory that will be revealed in us when Christ returns.8 And so God’s people remind ourselves, we remind other Christians, and we tell the unsaved about Christ, our blessed hope.
+But Christ does help us look past our difficulties to the joy that lies ahead for Jesus’ followers and to persevere in following Him.7 Our present sufferings are not worth comparing with the glory and blessing that will be revealed in us when Christ returns.8 And so God’s people remind ourselves, we remind other Christians, and we tell the unsaved about Christ, our blessed hope.
 We urge people to be reconciled to God and we pray: “Come, Lord Jesus.”9

-Notes (various translations used): 1 Acts 14:22.
+Notes (various Bible translations used): 1 Acts 14:22.
 2 Rom 8:37-39; 1 Cor 10:13; 2 Cor 10:4-5; Eph 6:10-20; 1 Pet 5:8-9.
 3 2 Cor 4:7-9.
 4 Psalm 63:8.
 5 2 Tim 2:8-10.
-6 See “What Only Suffering Can Say: How Trials Feed the Flame of Witness” by Vaneetha Rendall Risner on desiringgod.org.
+6 See “What Only Suffering Can Say: How Trials Feed the Flame of Witness” by Vaneetha Rendall Risner in desiringgod.org.
 7 Heb 12:1-3.
 8 Rom 8:18.
 9 2 Cor 5:11-6:2; Rev 22:20.